Lumine1909/ClientBoomerFork/detailed_info.md

 Q: How does the plugin work?

-A: The plugin works by using packetevents to listen for packets that are sent to the server.
+A: The plugin works by using packetevents to listen to packets that are sent to the server.

 Q: How can the server-sided plugin crash the client?